-Note: After 2/7/22 Formal Training is required before you will be able to get the TSA back ground check.
-See page 62.
+Note: Since 2/7/22 Formal Training is required before you will be able to get the TSA background check.

 - The doubles/triples test, required if you want to pull double or triple trailers.
-(NOTE: This endorsement is not eligible to be on the CLP.) - The School Bus test required if you want to drive a school bus.
+(NOTE: This endorsement is not eligible to be on the CLP.) - The School Bus test is required if you want to drive a school bus.
 The school bus skills test must be taken and passed by all applicants in order to obtain this endorsement.